makktlawweb/crypto-solana-trading/replit.md

 - Verifiable results through multiple blockchain explorers
 - Foundation for subscription-based intelligence platform
 - API-first architecture ready for commercial deployment
+- Revolutionary granular analysis with complete transaction ledger (unique in crypto market)
+- User confirmed: "getting closer to a product" and "easily be able to sell subscriptions"

 ## User Preferences